-None of the Workers are allowed to permit the access to the machinery or to delegate experimental assignments to other people who have not read and accepted the terms of the Laboratory Safety Manual and given a signature.
+No of the Worker is allowed to permit the access to the machinery or to delegate experimental assignments to other people who have not read and accepted the terms of the Laboratory Safety Manual and given a signature.

-Workers must read and accept the terms of the First Aid manual (located in room 113, First Aid cabinet) (contact person Imbi Kurvet).
+Workers must read and accept the terms of the First Aid manual (located in room 113, First Aid cabinet) (contact person Imbi Kurvet, phone 58145 476, imbi.kurvet@kbfi.ee).